 “The creative heroes that have influenced me over the years are varied and disparate, but the direct references come mostly from the fields of painting and photography.
-I have long been drawn to the collodion landscape photographs of Sally Mann, and the patient, time revealing images of Thomas Joshua Cooper and Hiroshi Sugimoto.
-The process of making is so apparent in the dedicated craft of each photographer, yet the work gently transcends process and picks away at how we decode memories of place.
+I am drawn to the collodion landscape photographs of Sally Mann, and the patient, time revealing images of Thomas Joshua Cooper and Hiroshi Sugimoto.
+The process of making is so apparent in the dedicated craft of each artist, yet the work gently transcends process and picks away at how we decode memories of place.
 My love of and belief in the practice of painting compel a broad interest in its history.
-My own work draws from the luminous surfaces of Vermeer to the destructive physicality of Nicola Samori and Adrian Ghenie, from the compositional bravery of Vincent Desiderio to the expansiveness of Anselm Kiefer.
-For me it is impossible to talk about landscape painting without reference to Corot and the Barbizon School, whose search for light in amongst the three dimensionality of things engaged with both an unflinching reality, and a direct feel for the stuff of paint.”
+My own work draws from the luminous surfaces of Vermeer to the destructive physicality of Nicola Samori and Adrian Ghenie, from the compositional ingenuity of Vincent Desiderio to the alchemical expansiveness of Anselm Kiefer.
+It is also impossible for me to talk about landscape painting without reference to Corot and the Barbizon School, whose search for light in amongst the three dimensionality of things engaged with both an unflinching reality, and a direct feel for the stuff of paint.”

 Born in the Fenlands of Eastern England (1972), Mark went on to study painting at the Slade School of Fine Art in London.
 His early memories of the land informed his studies, and he continues to explore the inextricable link between landscape and memory in his current body of work.
 After completing his degree in 1997, he won first the Duveen and then the Rootstein Hopkins travel scholarships, which took him to Iceland, Norway and Finland.
 Mark’s experiences in these harsh Nordic landscapes inspired his first solo exhibition at the Proud Galleries in London (1999).
 Since that first show, Mark has been the recipient of numerous awards and scholarships, including the Gilchrist Fisher Landscape Painting Award and the Villiers David Award.